The-Delta-Studio/development-guides/c_sharp/README.md

-# The Delta Studio Backend Style Guide
+# The Delta Studio Backend C# Style Guide

+*A 'C# the Delta way' guide inspired by common best practices.*

 ## Table of Contents